 Figure 4.12: Installation of the new top end of the Blanco 4m telescope with DECam.
 The same cage, optics, and hexapods would be used for DESpec.
 Image credit: T. Abbott & NOAO/AURA/NSF.

-4.7 Technical Summary
+4.G Technical Summary

 We have described technical solutions to the DESpec design and demonstrated that there are no significant technical risks.
 For the major new systems, we have provided examples that have already been designed and built for existing or near-term instruments.
 While these are not final technical choices, they do represent solutions that satisfy our project scope and goals with minimal R&D. The technical, schedule, and cost risks of the project appear to be manageable.

 We have estimated that this instrument is approximately the same scale project as DECam and can be built at roughly the same cost and on similar timescale.
 Members of this team have completed the $35M DECam Project on budget and on schedule.
 Our experience with DECam has guided our estimate for the DESpec cost and schedule.
 The reference design of DESpec has 4000 fibers, 10 double spectrographs, and no ADC.
-An optical design for the corrector exists that allows an ADC to be added later, which would be a good upgrade option in the future (e.g. to observe LSST fields at higher airmass).
-There are a number of plausible descope paths, for example a smaller number of fibers (and spectrographs), and single-arm spectrographs (for which we would require no additional CCD’s).
+An optical design for the corrector exists that allows an ADC to be added later, which would be a good upgrade option in the future (e.g.. to observe LSST fields at higher airmass).
+There are a number of plausible descope paths, for example a smaller number of fibers (and spectrographs) and single-arm spectrographs (for which we would require no additional CCD’s).
 For the double-arm spectrograph reference design, our DESpec cost estimate includes materials and construction at $27M, plus 47% contingency ($13M) (relatively high, not because of perceived risk, but because the design and scope are still under development and will be optimized based on the scientific case).
 Including the contingency, the total DESpec construction cost is expected to be no more than $40M.
 Adding an ADC would increase this number by about $1M, and adopting single-arm spectrographs would decrease the total by about $9M, including contingency.
 We expect that substantial costs will be defrayed through the contribution of university and international collaborators, as was the case with DECam.

-5.0 Project Summary
+5. Project Summary

-DESpec is an extraordinary opportunity both for Dark Energy and Modified Gravity fundamental physics, and the instrument also enables community access to multi-object spectroscopy in the southern hemisphere in the LSST era.
+DESpec offers an extraordinary opportunity for advances in cosmology and fundamental physics, and the instrument enables community access to wide-field, deep, multi-object spectroscopy in the southern hemisphere in the LSST era.
 Much of the required hardware is already in place with DECam.
 The minimal scope of the DESpec project is specified by the technical requirements to constrain cosmological parameters, but higher performance can be achieved with straightforward enhancements to the reference design.
+As this white paper was being finalized for distribution, the reports of the NSF Astronomy Division Portfolio Review Committee and of the Rocky III committee appeared, which both endorse the importance of wide-field, highly multiplexed spectroscopy for cosmology and galaxy studies.

 Appendix: DESpec and BigBOSS